kumpmati/superactions-docs/guide/getting-started.md

 export const POST = endpoint({
   path: "/api",
   actions: {
-    // The first argument is the RequestEvent provided by SvelteKit.
+    // e is the RequestEvent provided by SvelteKit.
     // The second argument is what the client passed as arguments.
     greet: async (e, name: string) => {
       return { greeting: `Hello, ${name}!` };